kapoorlakshya/screen-recorder/README.md

 ## Compatibility

 Works on Windows, Linux, and macOS.
-Requires Ruby 2.0+ or Jruby 9.2+.
+Requires Ruby 2.0+ or JRuby 9.2+.

 ## Installation